ChenChengKuan/WMLpractice/README.md

 # WMLpractice
-This repo is used for storing my practice of <a href='http://www.wildml.com'>WildML</a>
+This repo is used for storing my practice of some deep learning algorithms